Categories

 By Paul Stokes

 Paul has had a varied career in both the commercial sector and academia (and all points in-between).
-At present he leads on preservation for Jisc's Preservation service (and is currently referred to as a "Product Manager").
+At present he leads on preservation for Jisc (and is currently referred to as a "Subject Matter Expert (Digital Preservation)").
 He is a director of the Digital Preservation Coalition (DPC) and a director of the Open Preservation Foundation (OPF).
-He's been passionate about repositories and preservation for many decades and currently also has a number of bees in his bonnet regarding costs, value, sustainability, and storage.
+He's been passionate about repositories and preservation for many decades and currently also has a number of bees in his bonnet regarding costs, carbon, value, sustainability, and storage.

 One reply on “Research Data Network — who, what, where, when, how and why?”